letorbi/discord-rich-presence-for-processing/README.md

 ## Installation

-Download the latest zip-archive from the releases page and extract it inside the *tools* diectory of your sketchbook.
+Download the latest zip-archive from [the releases page](https://github.com/letorbi/discord-rich-presence-for-processing/releases) and extract it inside the *tools* directory of your sketchbook.

 ----